m1sta/prescript/README.md

 Prescript does its best not to touch any code that does not explicitly match a defined macro pattern.
 This way it works well with other languages and transpilers, including Babel.js.
 All valid javascript, Typescript, and JSX should work with Prescript without modification in Prescript.
 When you decide you want to make use of a Prescript macro, just start using it - you don't need to make any bold efforts to learn learn and transition to a new language.

-### Bracket free block
+### Bracket free block and automatic semi-colon insertion
 Whitespace defined blocks are wrapped in curly brackets `{}` if they were left out.
-Think Coffeescript, Ruby, or Python.
+Looks a little Python, Ruby, or well written Coffeescript.

 ### Skinny arrow functions with hoisting
 Skinny arrow functions are standard functions.
 They will become function declarations instead of function expressions where possible.
 As function declarations they benefit from function hoisting.
 Eg. `hoistedFn (params) -> fnBody`